M.2 vs. SSD, Which Is Better? How to Select One? - Qiling

 Types of SSD Devices

-However, compared to M.2 drives, internal SSD is a lot slower.
-The reason for this is simple.
-Unlike M2 drives, SSD drives are plugged like a traditional hard drive (2.5-inch SATA SSD), while M.2 drives are directly connected to the motherboard and offer faster bus speed, resulting in a very high-speed transfer.
+Compared to M.2 drives, internal SSDs are much slower.
+This is because they are plugged in like traditional hard drives, whereas M.2 drives are directly connected to the motherboard, offering a faster bus speed and resulting in high-speed data transfer.

 Which is Better?
 M.2 vs. SSD